whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Impartiality_](/types-of-utilitarianism#impartiality)

 Impartiality is the view that the identity of individuals is irrelevant to the value of an outcome.
 Utilitarians accept a conception of impartiality that further entails the _equal consideration of interests_: that is, the claim that equal weight must be given to the interests of all individuals.
-This means treating wellbeing as equally valuable regardless of when, where, or to whom it occurs.
-As a consequence, utilitarianism values the wellbeing of all individuals equally, regardless of their nationality, gender, [where](/utilitarianism-and-practical-ethics#cosmopolitanism) or [when they live](/utilitarianism-and-practical-ethics#longtermism), or even [their species](/utilitarianism-and-practical-ethics#speciesism).
+This means treating well-being as equally valuable regardless of when, where, or to whom it occurs.
+As a consequence, utilitarianism values the well-being of all individuals equally, regardless of their nationality, gender, [where](/utilitarianism-and-practical-ethics#cosmopolitanism) or [when they live](/utilitarianism-and-practical-ethics#longtermism), or even [their species](/utilitarianism-and-practical-ethics#speciesism).

 Impartiality is one of the [four elements of utilitarian ethical theories](/types-of-utilitarianism#the-four-elements-of-utilitarianism).